 Well, it turns out that certain cards offer benefits that you did not know about.
-These cards can help you when it comes to rentals, flying, and even going on vacation.
+These credit card travel benefits can come in handy while renting a car, flying, or even going on vacation.
 Read on to find out more about what these cards offer.

 When you rent a car, the car rental company will offer you a collision damage waiver (CDW).
 However, they charge up to $30 a day for this service.
-You may find a credit card offering that same service, and save the money.
+You may find a credit card offering that same service and save money.

 You can charge the entire cost to your card; however, credit card issuers offer secondary coverage in most cases.
 This means that your car insurance company first pays for any expenses occurred, and then the credit card issuer picks up any charges your automobile insurance plan won’t pay.

-Credit cards including the Chase Sapphire Reserve Card and Chase Sapphire Preferred Card offer secondary coverage.
+Credit cards, including the Chase Sapphire Reserve Card and Chase Sapphire Preferred Card, offer secondary coverage.
 The coverage applies for physical damages and theft of the car.
 Furthermore, the credit card issuer may pay for loss-of-use charges that the rental company issues.
-If you have to tow the car to the nearest qualified repair facility, the credit card issuer can pay for that expense as well.
+Finally, if you have to tow the car to the nearest qualified repair facility, the credit card issuer can also pay for that expense.

-Your luggage arrives after six hours of delay, or never arrives at all.
-Now you must buy new clothes and toiletries, and maybe purchase a new bag, all out of your own pocket.
+Your luggage arrives after six hours of delay or never arrives at all.
+So now you must buy new clothes and toiletries, and maybe purchase a new bag, all out of your own pocket.

 You can be saved from this dilemma, though, if your credit card issuer offers delayed or lost luggage coverage.

-Chase Sapphire Preferred Card, United Explorer Card and Barclays AAdvantage Aviator Red World Elite MasterCard offer $100 each day for up to five days.
+Travel cards like Chase Sapphire Preferred Card, United Explorer Card, and Barclays AAdvantage Aviator Red World Elite Mastercard offer $100 each day for up to five days.
 The reimbursement can apply after the airlines have delayed your luggage for six or more hours.